solarkraft/soundcloud-suck-less/README.md

 soundcloud-suck-less
 ====================

-A super hacky userscript to temporarly fix the soundcloud website until they finally do it themselves.
+A userscript giving the soundcloud website a more usable and polished looking user interface.

 ## Installation